nunofonseca/msi/README.md

 #### NCBI taxonomy database

 MSI requires the NCBI taxonomy database available from ftp://ftp.ncbi.nih.gov/pub/taxonomy/taxdump.tar.gz.
-By default the msi_install.sh script will download the database to `$MSI_DIR/db`, where `MSI_DIR` is the folder where MSI was installed.
+By default the `msi_install.sh` script will download the database to `$MSI_DIR/db`, where `MSI_DIR` is the folder where MSI was installed.

 #### BLAST database

-A BLAST database may be optionally downloaded from NCBI (nt database) to $MSI_DIR/db by running the following command after having MSI installed and configured.
+A BLAST database may be optionally downloaded from NCBI (nt database) to $MSI_DIR/db by running the following command (after having MSI properly installed).

 `./scripts/msi_install.sh -i $MSI_DIR -x blast_db`

-Alternatively, a BLAST database can be easily created from a FASTA file  using the command metabinkit_blastgendb provided by [metabinkit](https://github.com/envmetagen/metabinkit) (and installed as part of MSI).
-By default, the metabinkit_blastgendb command expects to find the taxid associated to each sequence in the FASTA file in the respective header.
+Alternatively, a BLAST database can be easily created from a FASTA file  using the command `metabinkit_blastgendb` provided by [metabinkit](https://github.com/envmetagen/metabinkit) and installed as part of MSI.
+By default, the `metabinkit_blastgendb` command expects to find the taxid associated to each sequence in the FASTA file in the respective header.
 The FASTA header should have the format

     >sequence_id taxids=xxxxx;